Open-MSS/MSS/docs/tutorials/tutorial_mscolab.rst

            After selecting users, we click on Add button, which moves these users to All users with permission section to the right side of the window.
            For the users who have access permission to the operation, we can also change the access roles.
            Here for b, we have changed the permission from collaborator to admin.
-           We can alo delete a user with a permission by selecting user and clicking on delete button.
+           We can also delete a user with a permission by selecting user and clicking on delete button.
            Changing their access roles....
            We can filter users based on their roles being Collaborator, admin or viewer.
            Filtering for some time....